anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

     - Test to ensure quota against submitted request for the respective tenant
     - Test to ensure custom flavours against submitted request for respective tenants

-Exit Criteria includes Demonstration of Compliance, Verification, Performance, and Validation, of Reference Architecture Implementation, and Delivery of the following:
+Exit Criteria includes Demonstration of Conformance, Verification, Performance, and Validation, of Reference Architecture Implementation, and Delivery of the following:

 1. **Certification tenants**
     - All Test Cases have a status of Passed, Failed, N/A or Out-scoped.